Dispute NYC Parking Tickets For Free From Your Mobile App

 Is it really possible to successfully dispute a parking infraction in New York City?

 Yes!
-Disputing a parking infraction is worth the hassle because even the smallest error on the part of the parking officer can result in a successful dispute!
+Disputing a parking infraction is worth two minutes of your time.
 Even if you’re at fault, New York City will lower fines if you dispute your ticket.

 A parking ticket becomes defective when one or more of the required elements are missing or poorly filled out.
 The citation becomes questionable and can be disputed successfully if: